aigc-apps/CogVideoX-Fun/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
 - Create code!
 Now supporting Windows and Linux.
+Supports 2b and 5b models.
 Supports video generation at any resolution from 256x256x49 to 1024x1024x49. [ 2024.09.09 ]

 Function：
 - [Data Preprocessing](#data-preprocess)
 - [Train DiT](#dit-train)
 - [Video Generation](#video-gen)

-These are our generated results [GALLERY](scripts/Result_Gallery.md) (Click the image below to see the video):

 Our UI interface is as follows:
 ![ui](https://pai-aigc-photog.oss-cn-hangzhou.aliyuncs.com/cogvideox_fun/asset/v1/ui.jpg)